VCP for Hire (Book One)

-In hindsight, I’ve never worked anywhere with a clear direction for what they wanted to do.
-My advice for infrastructure managers is to do your best to stay ahead of demand.
+I’ve never worked anywhere with a clear direction for what they wanted to do in hindsight.
+My advice for infrastructure managers is to do their best to stay ahead of demand.
 Forecasting virtualization requirements 90 – 180 days in advance is key to giving your team the time they require to plan adjustments to network, storage, and other environments that could be adversely impacted.

 Help your team to get comfortable pivoting (changing direction) when the business changes, this is an ongoing challenge everyone faces in today’s market.

 Build good communication and trust between other technology teams so they do not become your roadblocks.
-In larger environments that have a separation between network, security, storage, and server technologies, it can become a difficult job keeping your roadmap on-track.
-Especially if each technology group has their own roadmap and you are all going in a different direction.
+In larger environments that have a separation between network, security, storage, and server technologies, it can become a difficult job to keep your roadmap on track.
+Especially if each technology group has its own roadmap and you are all going in a different direction.
 Try to stay aware of what others are planning and provide your feedback.

 Leverage My Mistakes